 Aspen Valley Hospital’s capacity to admit children has not yet been strained by the rise in RSV.
 We have admitted a few patients for oxygen therapy and transferred a few to a higher level of care in lower altitude when unable to improve oxygen levels here at high altitude.
 The biggest concern the providers at AVH have concerning RSV admissions is that our referral centers at lower altitude (Denver; Children’s Hospital and Rocky Mountain Hospital for Children) have been running at close to full capacity for over a month, so there is always the possibility that transfer might be delayed due to lack of available bed space.

 Now let’s talk about Influenza.

 Influenza is a respiratory virus that we generally see every winter, however, during COVID years, when people were wearing masks and keeping their distance from each other, we saw very little Influenza.
 But it is back this year!
 I have seen more Influenza in the ER in the past month than either RSV or COVID.
 Influenza is transmitted the same way as RSV and can be prevented similarly.
 Vaccines are available for everyone over 6 months of age to prevent severe illness and death from infection.

 What about COVID?

 We are still seeing COVID at AVH and it is increasing in the community.
 We have not yet seen severe COVID related to the new variants.
-We have had admitted patients, but no recent transfers due to severe illness.
+AVH has admitted patients, but no recent transfers due to severe illness.
 There are bivalent boosters available to help prevent severe illness and death.